sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 <br />
 <a href="https://docs.sourcegraph.com/admin/updates#multi-version-upgrades"><Badge text="Admin" color="violet" size="small" /></a>

-#### Save time upgrading to Sourcegraph 4.0 with multi-version upgrades
+#### Upgrade directly to Sourcegraph 4.0 from earlier versions of Sourcegraph
 We know that upgrading Sourcegraph can be a time-intensive process, especially if you fall a few versions behind.
 Sourcegraph 4.0 supports multi-version upgrades so you can upgrade to 4.0 directly from version 3.20 or higher.

 <Video